 Question 27.
 Is there a limit of pages for the proposal?

 Yes, as indicated in Section 6 of the application form: "...the maximum number of pages allowed is 30."
 Page format is also mentioned in this Section.

-Do you have any policy on intellectual property (IP) created from the project?
+Question 28.
+Do you have any policy on IP created from the project?

 Yes, the IP belongs to the grant recipient and not with the Government of Canada (GoC).

-A single Principal Investigator can lead only one project at a time although the researcher may be a co-investigator or a collaborator in an unlimited number of applications.
+A single PI can lead only one project at a time although the researcher may be a co-investigator or a collaborator in an unlimited number of applications.

 Applicants must post-mail four (4) paper copies of the proposal, one with original signatures and an identical electronic copy of the proposal on a standard media (USB Key, CD or DVD) to the address below.
 Due to the labour disruption at Canada Post, we encourage you to use another courier service to send your documents.